TheLastCard/react-redux-mvc/README.md

 When done, go to the folder "react-mvc" and run 'npm install'

+You must also add a valid database connection string to the web.config file

 SASS-compilation with Ruby: in the main directory there is already a file, scss.bat that automaticly starts up SASS-compilation for you when run if you have Ruby installed and the SASS gem